CloudContactAI/docs/docs/Documentation/introduction/perl.md

     - perl
   robots: index
 ---
-Learn how to send your first SMS using the CCAI PerL SDK
+Learn how to send your first SMS using the CCAI Perl SDK

 ## Prerequisites